Women in the Cuban Revolution: Haydée Santamaría

-More About Women's Role in the Revolution
+More About Women's Role in the Revolution and How Life was for them After the War

 Women were also involved in social movements that outright supported the revolution and Fidel Castro.
-While they weren't directly fighting on the front lines, women groups like the Federation of Cuban Women (FMC) actively partcipitated in the revolution by distributing papers, pieces of literature, supporting & starting rallies, and promoting the ideas of revolution.
-This group also helped to promote healthcare, education & working rights (aswell as womens rights) (Fabregas)(35).
+While they were not directly fighting on the front lines, women groups like the Federation of Cuban Women (FMC) actively participated in the revolution by distributing papers, pieces of literature, supporting & starting rallies, and promoting the ideas of revolution.
+This group also helped to promote healthcare, education & working rights (as well as women's rights).
 Since this group participated so much in the revolution, they were part of the change (gender norms changed a lot) in Cuba after the revolution.
 Women were no longer viewed as just caregivers & wives, they were seen as equals by most.
+In fact, after the revolution, women were able to gain access to good education, adequate healthcare, and the opportunity for jobs; these are things that women used to never have access to in Cuba before the revolution.
+Since women used to not have such opportunity, women groups and organizations were created to help them navigate through these new lives that they get to live.
+For example, a group that was created to help women and furthers to improve women's rights in Cuba.

+While women's rights didn't change immediately and there is still a struggle with women's rights, education and changes in the workforce had the biggest impacts on women.
+Prior to the revolution, women had very little access to education past primary school (Haydee Santamaría is a good example of this), but after the revolution, the government made it a pivotal point to expand education.
+Due to this expansion (according to UNESCO) woman literacy rates raised by 36% because of this important change.
+Another important significant change that the Cuban Revolution fostered was the workforce.
+Originally, women used to work low level, underpaid, and unskilled jobs but after the revolution, people worked very hard to change this and this allotted for a 26% increase of women working skilled jobs.